traumverloren/jeeves/README.md

 ## Adafruit QT PY ESP32-S2 Setup

 The QT PY ESP32-S2 can be setup using Mu editor and circuitpython.
-Copy the [qt-py_esp32-s2/code.py](qt-py_esp32-s2/code.py) file to the QT Py and instal the necessary libraries.
+Copy the [qt-py_esp32-s2/code.py](qt-py_esp32-s2/code.py) file to the QT Py and install the necessary libraries.
 Pin A2 is used for capacitive touch.

 - Create `secrets.py` file on the microcontroller